Health and Wellness

 - Residential students will quarantine or isolate on campus.
 Single rooms with bathrooms in residence halls have been reserved for quarantine or isolation.
-Parents are permitted to take students who test positive for COVID-19 home.
+Parents are encouraged and permitted to take their students home during the quarantine and/or isolation period.
 Arts and academic departments will work with students on their absence due to illness.
 Non-residential students will quarantine or isolate at their residence.

 - Faculty or staff must quarantine or isolate in their home and notify their supervisor.

 - Positive results are reported to UNCSA and the Forsyth County Department of Public Health.
 Contact tracing is initiated for close contacts and known exposures.
 As determined by county health officials, students, staff and faculty who have come in close contact with someone who has tested positive, are quarantined for 14 days.

 - Students who test positive are immediately isolated for 10 days.
 Students are released from isolation at the end of the 10 day period if the student’s symptoms have improved, and student has been fever free without fever reducing medication for at least 24 hours.

 - A case manager contacts residential students placed in isolation or quarantine with the location and access information for their isolation/quarantine space.
 While remaining masked, they are permitted to gather their belongings to take to their new space.
 Isolation/quarantine spaces are equipped with a refrigerator and microwave, access to a private bathroom, bedding and towels, and trash pickup.
 Student Affairs delivers meals from the Dining Hall and check-in daily.
 Students may continue classes online if they are able.
 Counseling services are available for all students, including those in quarantine.